-Section 5 Public Consultation Process
+Section 6 Public Consultation Process

-5.1 Planning Objectives
+6.1 Planning Framework

-Currently, resource managers in Canada are striving for a society that successfully integrates economic, environmental and social considerations into all resource-related decision making.
+Forest Resource managers in Canada are striving for a society that successfully integrates economic, environmental and social considerations into all resource-related decision making.
 Since the early 1990's, there has been a country-wide shift from single resource management to a more comprehensive approach of forest ecosystem management.
-In attempting to provide the greatest good for the greatest number of people for the greatest period of time, sustainable forest management (SFM) must be balanced in light of social, economic, and environmental issues.
+Sustainable Forest Management (SFM) must be balanced in light of social, economic, and environmental issues.
 In the context of SFM, this shift has resulted in a move from the traditional narrow focus of timber management, to incorporate non-timber values into the management planning framework.
-Another term that has become closely associated with SFM is "sustainable development."
-Sustainable development, or in this case "sustainable forests", not only takes into account the social, cultural, economic, and environmental benefits of the present, but those of future generations as well.
-Public engagement is recognized by the Department of Natural Resources as a key component to achieving sustainable development and the department is appreciative of the enduring level of interest and support demonstrated by stakeholders.
+Another term that has become closely associated with SFM is "sustainable development" or in this case "sustainable forests", which not only takes into account the social, cultural, economic, and environmental benefits of the present, but those of future generations as well.
+Involvement of Interested Stakeholders into the five-year planning process is recognized by the Forestry Services Branch as a key component to achieving sustainable development.